 Accelerated Format: Classes meet one night a week in five-week sessions.
 There are three five-week sessions per semester.

 Degrees Offered: Bachelor of Science in Business Management is available at all sites; a Concentration in Health Care Management within the BS-BM program is available at selected sites; Bachelor of Science in Criminal Justice available at selected sites; two minors within the BS-CJ program are Management or General Administration/Psychology.

-Convenient Locations: Baldwin County (2)—Bay Minette, Daphne; Birmingham area (4)—Jefferson State Community College Campuses in Center Point, Shelby, Pell City, and Lawson State Community College (LSCC); Brewton—Jefferson Davis Community College; Clanton—Jefferson State Community College; Enterprise—Enterprise-Ozark Community College; Gadsden—Etowah County; Montgomery—Huntingdon College; Opelika—Southern Union State Community College; Rainsville—Northeast Alabama Community College; and Sumiton—Bevill State Community College.
+Convenient Locations: Bay Minette—Faulkner State Community College; Birmingham area (4)—Jefferson State Community College Campuses in Center Point, Shelby, Pell City, and Lawson State Community College (LSCC); Brewton—Jefferson Davis Community College; Clanton—Jefferson State Community College; Enterprise—Enterprise-Ozark Community College; Fairhope—Faulkner State Community College-Fairhope; Gadsden—Etowah County; Montgomery—Huntingdon College; Opelika—Southern Union State Community College; Rainsville—Northeast Alabama Community College; and Sumiton—Bevill State Community College.

 Required for Admission: At least 30–45 hours of transferable college credit earned at regionally accredited institutions; 2.0 cumulative grade point average in course work completed (see the adult learning section of the Catalog for specific information about previously earned credit and admission to the program).

 Application Procedure: Submit the Evening Bachelor’s Degree (formerly known as Adult Degree Completion Program) Application for Admission; request official transcripts from all colleges attended.